-Moreover, the political-artistic significance of using the -uwng rhyme was probably essential to the making of the three poems, a point that seems to be lost on most scholars who fail to notice the significance of using this rhyme shceme in the two politicized paintings.
-The -uwng is the first rhyme listed in the government-authorized system of the Widened Rhymes.
-Given the political associations that the rhyme dictionaries and the political messages promoted in the paintings, it would not be far-fetched to say that the rhyme in the Literati Gathering poems was chosen with great care and that it was by no means a random act that Cai used the same rhyme in his resonation poem on the Qin Listening.
-Cai’s poem did not merely pay tribute to the poems on the Literati Gathering, but reiterated the importance of rhyme resonation, expression of sounds, and thus the official regulation of sounds as we recall the discussion of the compilation of rhyme categories in Chapter 1.
-The official regulation of sounds correlated with the re-adjustment of the music system and the new interpretations of the tea and fragrance cultures, which were also targets of politicization of artistic practices in the perspectives of Huizong and Cai.
+Moreover, the political-artistic significance of using the -uwng rhyme was probably essential to the composition of the three poems, a point that seems to be lost on most scholars who overlook the significance of using this rhyme scheme in the two politicised paintings.
+The -uwng is the first rhyme listed in the government-authorised system of the Widened Rhymes.
+Given the political associations of the rhyme dictionaries and the political messages promoted in the paintings, it would not be far-fetched to say that the rhyme in the Literati Gathering poems was chosen with great care and that it was by no means a random act that Cai used the same rhyme in his poem in Qin Listening.
+Cai’s poem did not merely pay tribute to the poems on Literati Gathering but reiterated the importance of rhyme resonation, the expression of sounds, and, thus, the official regulation of sounds, as we recall from the discussion of the compilation of rhyme categories in Chapter 1.
+The official regulation of sounds correlated with the re-adjustment of the music system and the new interpretations of the tea and fragrance cultures, which were also targets of Huizong and Cai’s politicisation of artistic practices.

-Is the qin depicted in the Qin Listening a Leiqin?
-Assuming that the player is of a high status with superior taste and cultural knowledge, there is a possibility that he was playing a Leiqin.
-There is also a possibility that he was playing a qin named “Spring’s Thunder,” which was acclaimed by Zhou Mi to be the best of the best in the Xuanhe Palace collection.
-Until new discoveries are unearthed, we may never know what qin are depicted in the two paintings.
-At any rate, it is highly likely that they might be antiques passed down from the Tang period and eventually came to be collected by cultural elites such as Huizong.
-The Dragon’s Roar qin in the Freer Gallery collection is a strong proof that the Northern Song qin resembled Tang qin in design.
-We can see that the player and guests sit relatively close to one another in the Qin Listening, which is about right because the volume of the qin music is not loud.
-In the world of the painting and beyond, spatial proximity is assured between the host and the guests while they share the same sensorial experiences and similar interpretations of cultural practices attended together.
+Does Qin Listening depict a Leiqin?
+Assuming that the player depicted in the painting is of high status with superior taste and cultural knowledge, the possibility exists that he is playing a Leiqin.
+There is also a possibility that he was playing a qin called “Spring Thunder”, which was claimed by Zhou Mi to be the star of the Xuanhe Palace collection.
+We may never know which qin is depicted in the two paintings.
+At any rate, they might likely have been antiques passed down from the Tang period that eventually came to the collections of the cultural elite and the Emperor.
+The Dragon’s Roar qin in the Freer Gallery collection proves that the Northern Song qin resembled Tang qin in design.
+We can see that the player and guests sit relatively close to one another in Qin Listening, indicating that the qin music was not loud.
+In the world of the painting and beyond, spatial proximity is assured between the host and the guests while they share the same sensorial experiences and similar interpretations of cultural practices performed together.